Kruptein/planarally-docs/docs/dm/settings.md

 Everything up to the minimal vision range can be seen as usual.
 Everything past the maximal range cannot be seen and is fog of war.
-Everything in between is shown in a diminishing opacity as you go further towards the edge of vision.
+Everything in between is shown in an increasing opacity as you go further towards the edge of vision.